agnibha11/RTL_GDSII_APB_SPI_Protocol/README.md

 This repository documents a full RTL-to-GDSII implementation of a configurable **Serial Peripheral Interface (SPI) Master**, wrapped in a native **AMBA APB4** slave interface, taken all the way from Verilog to a manufacturing-ready GDSII stream.

-The headline result: the design closes timing at a **400 ps clock period — a 2.5 GHz system clock** — on the **ASAP7 7nm predictive FinFET PDK**, with a completely DRC-clean layout and healthy positive slack on every path group.
+The design closes timing at a **400 ps clock period — a 2.5 GHz system clock** — on the **ASAP7 7nm predictive FinFET PDK**, with a completely DRC-clean layout and healthy positive slack on every path group.

 An earlier version of this project targeted the SkyWater 130nm planar node.
 It has since been **re-implemented on ASAP7**, a 7.5-track, 7nm FinFET process.
 Moving from a 130nm planar node to a 7nm FinFET node is not a cosmetic change — it touches the standard-cell library, the supply voltage (1.8 V → 0.7 V), the metal stack (5 layers → 9 layers), the routing rules, the sign-off methodology, and the achievable clock frequency.
 The whole flow was ported and re-tuned accordingly.
 Synthesis is handled by **Yosys** (with **ABC** for mapping), physical implementation by **OpenROAD**, and GDS stream-out by **KLayout**.